Despite virus fears, Texas sends most voters to the polls

 “I think that now that people know how serious it is and what precautions to take, I think those who are ready to come out are taking those precautions,” said Cuchapin, a healthcare worker.

-By midday Tuesday, Houston election officials reported more than 68,000 votes had been cast in Harris County, a record for the first day of early voting.
+By Tuesday afternoon, Houston election officials reported more than 100,000 votes had been cast in Harris County, a record turnout for a single day of early voting, which continues through Oct.
+30.

 Long lines were common at polling sites across Texas, as were masks, although voters are not required to wear them inside polling places.
 In suburban Houston’s Fort Bend County, technical problems kept machines offline for more than an hour as hundreds of people waited to vote.
 The county’s top elected official said he would authorize an investigation.